MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 ---
-title: Create and deploy a Python web app to Azure using an azd template
+title: Create and deploy a Python web app from GitHub Codespaces to Azure using an azd template
-description: Quickstart article featuring the use of an azd template to help you get started with a complete project in 15 minutes. ms.date: 9/18/2023 ms.topic: conceptual ms.custom: devx-track-python
+description: Quickstart article featuring the use of GitHub Codespaces to create and publish an azd template. ms.date: 12/12/2023 ms.topic: conceptual ms.custom: devx-track-python
 ---